kriechers/TiPES_statistical_toolbox/transition_characterization/readme.md

 ## the model

-*Theory: The Bayesian ramp-fit is based on the assumption, that the time-series under investigation can be modelled as an AR1 process that fluctuates around a time dependent mean value.
+*Theory*: The Bayesian ramp-fit is based on the assumption, that the time-series under investigation can be modelled as an AR1 process that fluctuates around a time dependent mean value.
 The time dependency of the mean is modelled as a piecewise linear